CarlosPProjects/Three.js/README.md

 Getting started with Three.js

-## In these folders we are working with a 3D cube
+## In these folders we are learning some basic functionalities of three.js

 - We create the cube.
 - Let's see how to background can be change.